wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.1.6.2 =
+* [Note] Yep, our team is active even in August, while sunbathing somewhere on the US East Coast.
+* [Update] Now all the 'Recent' reports leverage the new optimized SQL code, not just Activity Log.
+* [Fix] Replaced function get_the_title with the_title_attribute (thank you, [Pepe](https://wordpress.org/support/topic/html-code-in-reports-post-titles))
+* [Fix] The GNU License notice was not hiding upon acceptance of the terms and conditions.

 = 4.1.6.1 =
 * [New] Contextual counters are now added not just to pages and posts, but to other custom post types available on your website.